aosabook/500lines/dagoba/chapter.md

 Then came the random access revolution, and data grazed freely across the hillside.
 Herding data became a serious concern -- if you can access any piece of data at any time, how do you know which one to pick next?
 Techniques were developed for corralling the data by forming links between items [footnoteA], marshaling groups of units into formation through their linking assemblage.
 Questioning data meant picking a sheep and pulling along everything connected to it.

 Later programmers departed from this tradition, imposing a set of rules on how data would be aggregated[footnoteB].
-Rather than tying disparate data directly together they would cluster by content, decomposing data into bite-sized pieces, clustered in kennels and collared with a name tag.
+Rather than tying disparate data directly together they would cluster by content, decomposing data into bite-sized pieces, collected in kennels and collared with a name tag.
 Questions were declaratively posited, resulting in accumulating pieces of partially decomposed data (a state the relationalists refer to as "normal") into a frankencollection returned to the programmer.

 For much of recorded history this relational model reigned supreme.
 Its dominance went unchallenged through two major language wars and countless skirmishes.
 It offered everything you could ask for in a model, for the small price of inefficiency, clumsiness and lack of scalability.
 For eons that was a price programmers were willing to pay.
 Then the internet happened.